LLNL/conduit/src/docs/sphinx/blueprint_mesh_partition.rst

 Explicit Selection
 ******************
-The explicit selection allows the partitioner to extract a list of elements that have been explicitly specified.
-This is used when the set of cells that the user wants to extract is known.
+The explicit selection allows the partitioner to extract a list of elements.
+This is used when the user wants to target a specific set of elements.
 The output will result in an explicit topology.

 .. code:: yaml

   selections:
     -
      type: explicit